 It depends on how serious of a commitment the project is.
 Sometimes we put up test sites that are start off far from perfect and then iteratively improve and reinvest in the ones that perform the best.

 If we know a site is going to be core to our overall strategy I wouldn’t be against using 10 different keyword tools to create a monster list of terms, and then run that list through the Google AdWords API to get a bit more data about each.
-On one site I know we ended up making a list of 100,000+ keywords, sorted by value, then started checking off the relevant keywords.
+(EDIT – Shaun – That’s how I do it, too.)

 Do the keywords change as the project progresses?